fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 ### Adjusting Side Bearing Values with the keyboard

 One method of adjusting metric values quickly and accurately in FontForge is by using the up, down, left and right keys of a keyboard.
-The up and down keys are used to incrememt / decrement values and <kbd>Alt</kbd> + <kbd>Up</kbd>, <kbd>Alt</kbd> + <kbd>Down</kbd>, <kbd>Alt</kbd> + <kbd>Left</kbd> and <kbd>Alt</kbd> + <kbd>Right</kbd> are used for navigating around the different value fields of the Metrics Window.
+The up and down keys are used to increment / decrement values and <kbd>Alt</kbd> + <kbd>Up</kbd>, <kbd>Alt</kbd> + <kbd>Down</kbd>, <kbd>Alt</kbd> + <kbd>Left</kbd> and <kbd>Alt</kbd> + <kbd>Right</kbd> are used for navigating around the different value fields of the Metrics Window.

 ## General Principles

-As a general principle, symmetric characters such as 'A' 'H' 'I' 'M' 'N' 'O' 'T' 'U' 'V' 'W' 'X' 'Y' 'o' 'v' 'w' 'x' will have symmetric side bearings, e.g. the left and right side bearings of an 'H' will be the same value.
+As a general principle, symmetric characters such as 'A' 'H' 'I' 'M' 'N' 'O' 'T' 'U' 'V' 'W' 'X' 'Y' 'o' 'v' 'w' 'x' will have symmetric side bearings, e.g., the left and right side bearings of an 'H' will be the same value.
 Note though that this is not a hard and fast rule, but a general one.

 As you space the characters that you design, you should trust your eyes.
 The bottom line is to 'design, look, adjust, look again'.